Bully (mascot): Bully XX ("Champ")

 "Champ" was the 20th English bulldog to serve as the official mascot of Mississippi State University.
 Champ was sired by TaTonka Gold (Bully XIX) on September 24, 2006.
 He was registered by the American Kennel Club under the name "TaTonka's Golden Sun."
 In October 2014, Champ sired the next Mississippi State mascot, Bully XXI (Jak), who assumed mascot duties following the Maroon and White Spring Game on April 18, 2015.
 Champ retired with an overall record of 46-31 (.597), featuring wins in the Gator Bowl, Music City Bowl, and Liberty Bowl during his tenure, as well as a trip to the Orange Bowl and the first #1 poll ranking ever achieved by Mississippi State football.
 Champ died on August 21, 2016.

 Bully XXI ("Jak")

-Jak is the current "Bully" and the 21st English Bulldog to serve as the official mascot of Mississippi State University.
+Jak was the 21st English Bulldog to serve as the official mascot of Mississippi State University.
 His formal name is "Cristil's Golden Prince" named in honor of the long-time radio voice Jack Cristil.
 Jak was sired by "Champ" (Bully XX) in October 2014.
 He took over for Champ on Saturday, April 18, 2015, at the Maroon and White spring football game.

+Bully XXII ("Dak")

+Dak is the 22nd English Bulldog to serve as the official mascot of Mississippi State University.
+His formal name is "Mississippi State Gold N Son Prescott", nicknamed, "Dak".
+In late March 2023, Mississippi State University announced the next English Bulldog in the line of live mascots.
+Taking his name from previous Mississippi State quarterback & current Dallas Cowboys quarterback Dak Prescott, "Dak" (Bully XXII) took over mascot duties from the current mascot "Jak" (Bully XXI) on April 15, 2023, at halftime of the 2023 Spring Football game during Super Bulldog Weekend.
+The ceremony included the "passing of the harness" and blessing ceremony.
+"Dak" was born March 1, 2021 and is owned by Julie & Bruce Martin of Meridian, MS. "He is very playful.
+He wants to be around other people," said Julie Martin, his owner.
+"He will exhaust himself, actually, to just go to every single person."
+Whether roaming the sidelines at Davis Wade Stadium, soaking in the sights and sounds at The Dude, or guarding the baseline at The Hump, “Dak” looks forward to looking out onto the sea of maroon and white for MSU sporting events, living out any Bulldog’s dream.
+He is proud to represent Mississippi State University and one of the Bulldogs’ greatest football players by continuing one of MSU’s greatest traditions.